KeganHollern/Randal/README.md

 # Randal
 Randal is a ChatGPT powered Discord bot which implements ReAct techniques for complex action and response.
+This enables him to act as a personal assistant, a search engine, and more.

 ## Samples